ghooo/password-locker-unlocker/README.md

 # password-locker-unlocker

-This scripts solves password-locker.com sequential number-counting puzzles
+This scripts solves password-locker.com sequential number-counting puzzles.

 This Python script uses Selenium WebDriver to automate the process by detecting the target number, counting its occurrences in a grid, and submitting answers automatically.